 8. It's easy to clean.

-Strollers (and car seats, if we’re being honest) have way too many nooks and crannies.
-There isn’t a vacuum with enough attachments to reach all the (very dirty) places.
-Due to the wagon’s boxy design, there are fewer hidden spaces for goldfish and raisins to hide.
-Some wagons have extra padding to make the utility design more comfortable, but these cushions can be tossed in the wash for easy cleaning.
-You can even hose down rugged models.
+Due to the wagon's boxy design, there aren't many hidden spaces for goldfish and raisins to hide.
+Some wagons have extra padding to make the utility design more comfortable, but these cushions can usually be tossed in the wash for easy cleaning.
+You can even hose down the models meant for rugged terrain.
 Yes, you read that right: You can take your hose to the Keenz wagons—no spot cleaning here.

 9. It provides a place for adults to rest.

-The 3-in-1 Tailgater Wagon by Radio Flyer ($149.99) features a drop-down side so anyone (yes, we’re looking at you, tired parents!) can grab a seat.
-Take this wagon to a sporting event or pull it along at your next outdoor adventure and you’re guaranteed to have a dry, elevated seat for those who don’t want to criss-cross applesauce on wet grass.
-Plus, there’s a stow-away cooler caddy to hold a cooler, folding chairs and more.
+Wagons like the 3-in-1 Tailgater Wagon by Radio Flyer ($149.99) feature a drop-down side so anyone (yes, we're looking at you, tired parents!) can grab a seat.
+Take this wagon to a kids sporting event or pull it along at your next outdoor adventure and you're guaranteed a dry, elevated seat for those who don't want to criss-cross applesauce on wet grass.
+Plus, there's a stow-away cooler caddy to hold a cooler, folding chairs and more.

 10. Kids can self-board.

-A carnival adventure or a day at the boardwalk means getting in (and out) of a stroller on repeat.
-Infants and toddlers need to be able to stand, balance and lift their body weight to climb into a stroller, but a wagon that has a zip-door entry lets anyone who can crawl self-board, making trips on the go easier and faster.
-Brands like Wonderfold make it easy for kids to enter the wagon on their own (but the zipper deters stealthy kiddos from exiting without some assistance).
+Older kids will love to hop on and off the stroller wagon as the mood strikes them, but some wagons even have a zip-door entry so younger kids can self-board, making trips on the go easier and faster.
+Brands like Wonderfold make it easier for kids of all ages and abilities to enter the wagon on their own (but the zipper deters stealthy kiddos from exiting without some assistance).

-12. It’s useful long after your kids have grown.
+12. It's useful long after your kids have outgrown it.

-There will come a point when that sweet newborn will no longer fit in any sort of stroller, wagon or otherwise.
-But while a stroller serves no purpose once your kids can make it through an all-day adventure on their own two feet, the wagon lives on as the family mobile unit.
-From camping trips to picnics in the park, wagons are the Giving Tree of strollers.
-Kind of like wipes, you’ll wonder how you ever lived without one.
+There will come a point when your child will no longer fit in the wagon (sniff).
+But the wagon has lots of life and purpose left in it.
+From camping trips to picnics in the park, wagons are the Giving Tree of strollers, holding all sorts of gear and tools.
+Kind of like wipes, you'll wonder how you ever lived without one.

 —Meghan Yudes Meyers